Posted in Drunk Driving Charges on May 14, 2014

 Cinco de Mayo is not the only holiday that traditionally involves celebrating with alcohol.
 St. Patrick’s Day and the Fourth of July can also be known for higher levels of alcohol consumption by those celebrating.
 Whether publicized or not, law enforcement officials typically step up their efforts to cite drunk drivers during such holidays.

-If you do find yourself in the unfortunate situation of being charged with a DUI-related offense during a holiday or any other time, it is a good idea to speak with an attorney who may be able to guide you through the criminal justice process.
+If you do find yourself in the unfortunate situation of being charged with a DUI-related offense during a holiday or any other time, it is a good idea to speak with a DUI attorney in Glendale who may be able to guide you through the criminal justice process.
 Defending against the charges could prove to be an effective way of minimizing your exposure to punishment and protecting your future.

 Source: KTAR, “Arizona Cinco de Mayo DUI arrests dropped in 2014,” May 6, 2014